Items Collected & Sorting Recyclables

 If pizza boxes are messy, tear off the top of the box to recycle the clean part.
 Then place the greasy part of the pizza box in the trash.

 How to Recycle Corrugated Cardboard

-- Flatten cardboard and take it to the Coralville Drop-Off Recycling Center (950 Hughes St., open 24 hours a day, 7 days a week) or any recycling drop-off location in Johnson County.
+- Drop off: Flatten cardboard and take it to the Coralville Drop-Off Recycling Center (950 Hughes St., open 24 hours a day, 7 days a week) or any recycling drop-off location in Johnson County.
 View area recycling sites

 Contact your property manager or home owners/condo owners association regarding recycling services.
 Coralville offers curbside recycling and trash collection for single family and duplex housing only.
-If you do not have on-site recycling collection, you may take corrugated cardboard to the Coralville Drop-Off Recycling Center or other recycling drop-off locations in Johnson County.
+If you do not have on-site recycling collection, take corrugated cardboard to the Coralville Drop-Off Recycling Center or other recycling drop-off locations in Johnson County.